andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/circular-progress-indicator-in-swift.md

 While in the Storyboard, I set a few values so that I could actually see certain colors when progress had been made.
 However, to get things set to their true initial state, there may be some values you want to reset in `viewDidLoad()`.
 For example, I set the `angle` property to 90 degrees so that I could see the color of the progress track in the storyboard.
 But when I load the app, I want the angle to be 0 degrees (since no progress has been made when the app first loads).

-To accomplish this, you&#8217;d simply make sure there&#8217;s an outlet between your progress view in the Storyboard and the View Controller.
-Once they&#8217;re connected, you can write something as simple as `circularProgressView.angle = 0` to start off with no progress.
+To accomplish this, you'd simply make sure there's an outlet between your progress view in the Storyboard and the View Controller.
+Once they're connected, you can write something as simple as `circularProgressView.angle = 0` to start off with no progress.

 <a name="increasing-progress" class="jump-target"></a>

 ### Increasing progress

-We&#8217;re dealing with a progress indicator here, so this implies that there&#8217;s a beginning, some incremental steps taken toward a completion goal, and of course, the fully completed _whatever it was you were doing_.
+We're dealing with a progress indicator here, so this implies that there's a beginning, some incremental steps taken toward a completion goal, and of course, the fully completed _whatever it was you were doing_.

-The example I&#8217;ve contrived is a simple counter with an upper limit of 5.
+The example I've contrived is a simple counter with an upper limit of 5.
 So as you tap &#8220;Increase Progress&#8221;, the circular progress view should update to be some fraction of the way around the 360 degree circle based upon how close we are to completing the count to 5.

-There&#8217;s a function I&#8217;ve built to calculate the new angle:
+There's a function I've built to calculate the new angle:

 <pre class="lang:swift decode:true " title="newAngle()" >func newAngle() -> Double {
     return 360 * (currentCount / maxCount)